deltia-ai-gmbh/onsite-cv/README.md

-# onsite-cv
-Computer Vision - Onsite One Day Challenge
+# Computer Vision - On-site One Day Challenge

+## Superimportant

+Please create a branch with your first name and commit yout work in that branch!